euruband/euruband/README.md

 possible now.
 The current state of euruband allows you to run it locally: Say, there are two persons in a LAN entering a stage by visiting it in the browser.

+## How to start

+Run the following commands in seperate terminals:

+    $ rails s

+    $ ./bin/cable

+    $ redis-server